alonat/alonat.github.io/content/posts/contract-testing/index.md

 - **Documentation for API Fields:**
 Contract testing serves as living documentation, showcasing the fields and interactions that each service expects and provides.
-This aids in maintaining a clear understanding of the API structure.
+This helps maintain a clear understanding of the API structure.
+Plus, you’ll have documented API usage directly in the frontend application.
+Dreamy, right?

 - **Identifying Potential Breakages:**
-  By simulating real interactions, contract tests illuminate potential breakages that could occur with new changes, refactorings, or optimizations.
-This proactive approach prevents unintended disruptions in our API ecosystem.
+  By simulating real interactions, contract tests highlight potential problems that could occur with new changes, refactorings, or optimizations.
+This proactive approach prevents unintended failures in our apps.

 - **Enhancing API Reliability:**
   Contracts act as a guarantee, adding an extra layer of reliability to our API.
 This not only prevents miscommunications